satohshi/pocketbase-ts/README.md

 ### Maximum expand depth

-While PocketBase supports expanding relations up to 6 levels deep, the number of filterable fields increases exponentially with each level.
+While PocketBase supports expanding relations up to 6 levels deep, the number of fields increases exponentially with each level.
 The performance hit was very noticeable when I tried to set it to 6 even with the simple schema in the example above.

 As such, I've set the maximum depth to 2 by default.